The page has been translated by Gen AI.

 GRANT EXECUTE ON FUNCTION pg_hba_file_rules TO user_name;

-To configure replication for migration, the DB’s access control (pg_hba) rules must be applied to the source DB so that the target DB can access it.
-However, registering access control rules is difficult for users to do directly due to OS access restrictions.
-A rule registration request is required through Samsung Cloud Platform 1:1 inquiry.
+For configuring migration‑type replication, the database’s own access control (pg_hba) rules must be applied to the Source DB for access from the Target DB.
+However, registering access control rules is difficult for users to perform directly due to OS access restrictions.
+A rule registration request is needed through the Samsung Cloud Platform 1:1 inquiry.
+When proceeding with a 1:1 inquiry, providing the Target IP information together with the username to be used for migration enables faster processing.

-If the rule registration is done, you can check it using the following SQL statement:
+If a rule has been registered, you can verify it using the following SQL statement.

 SELECT * FROM pg_hba_file_rules WHERE database = 'replication';